Skip to Main Content

 • red: is in error

-5. Once the model is finish you can then check the model over with the following controls;
+5. Once the model is finished, you can then check it over with the following controls;

 • Click and Move to rotate around view centre